Areas of Practice

 • RULG attorneys submitted a report on the "Development of the Ukrainian Legislation on Production Sharing Agreements", which was presented at the largest oil & gas trade event in the U.S., the Offshore Technology Conference held on May 3-6, 2004 in Houston.
 The text of the report is available on this page in English.

-Update on the Status of Ukraine's Production Sharing Legislation
+Update on the Status of Ukraine's Production Sharing Regime

 2000-2010